vanHeemstraSystems/jobs-to-be-done-headstart/200/100/README.md

 ***Goal Types***

-[ ] Competence: very capable and effective in your actions rather than the feeling incompetent or ineffective.
+[ ] Competence: Very capable and effective in your actions rather than the feeling incompetent or ineffective.

-[x] Control: determine the behavior of, or supervise the running of things around you.
+[x] Control: Determine the behavior of, or supervise the running of things around you.

-[ ] Organization: know where things ar, can account for them, and access them.
+[ ] Organization: Know where things ar, can account for them, and access them.

-[ ] Relatedness: regular intimate contact with people who care about you rather than feeling lonely and uncared for.
+[ ] Relatedness: Regular intimate contact with people who care about you rather than feeling lonely and uncared for.

-[ ] Self-actualizing: developing your best potentials and making life meaningful vs feeling stagnant and life has little meaning.
+[ ] Self-actualizing: Developing your best potentials and making life meaningful vs feeling stagnant and life has little meaning.

-[ ] Security: safety in your life, rather than feeling uncertain and threatened by your circumstance.
+[ ] Security: Safety in your life, rather than feeling uncertain and threatened by your circumstance.

-[ ] Influence: liked, respected, and have influence over others rather than feeling like no one values your advice or opinion.
+[ ] Influence: Liked, respected, and have influence over others rather than feeling like no one values your advice or opinion.

-[ ] Physical thriving: body is healthy and well taken care of rather than feeling out of shape and unhealthy.
+[ ] Physical thriving: Body is healthy and well taken care of rather than feeling out of shape and unhealthy.

-[ ] Self-esteem: a worthy person who is as good, or better, than anyone else - rather than feeling like a "loser" or inadequate.
+[ ] Self-esteem: A worthy person who is as good, or better, than anyone else - rather than feeling like a "loser" or inadequate.

-[ ] Pleasure: mental and physical enjoyment rather than bored, under-stimulated by life.
+[ ] Pleasure: Mental and physical enjoyment rather than bored, under-stimulated by life.

-[ ] Self-expression: inner thoughts and feeling realized in a way that others can also experience.
+[ ] Self-expression: Inner thoughts and feeling realized in a way that others can also experience.

-[ ] Recognition: getting attention and rewards for your efforts and accomplishments.
+[ ] Recognition: Getting attention and rewards for your efforts and accomplishments.

-[ ] Care: providing meaningful assistance to others.
+[ ] Care: Providing meaningful assistance to others.

-[ ] Insight: comprehending a specific phenomenon, subject matter, or fact.
+[ ] Insight: Comprehending a specific phenomenon, subject matter, or fact.

-[ ] Self-proficiency: getting better at executing a specific task or skill.
+[ ] Self-proficiency: Getting better at executing a specific task or skill.

-[ ] Scale: maintain control as things get more complex.
+[ ] Scale: Maintain control as things get more complex.

-[ ] Time-saver: time is being used effectively.
+[ ] Time-saver: Time is being used effectively.

-[ ] Risk-reducer: confidence that one or more outcomes are more likely to happen.
+[ ] Risk-reducer: Confidence that one or more outcomes are more likely to happen.

-[ ] Reliability: counting on things and people behaving as they expect them to.
+[ ] Reliability: Counting on things and people behaving as they expect them to.

 ----